ealker/etudes/README.md

 # programming-practice
 Every time you program you are "practicing programming".
 This repo is dedicated to my efforts of "deliberate practice" to the art.
 Here you'll find a collection of interview questions and answers à la manière de leetcode, HackerRank, etc., as well as small generic scripts that have also helped me to improve at my craft.

 My brilliant former piano teacher once said to me _"Don't take notice of the quote 'practice makes perfect', it's incorrect.
-Perfect practices makes perfect."_.
+It should be 'Perfect practices makes perfect'."_.
 She was trying to impart the power of [deliberate practice](https://jamesclear.com/deliberate-practice-theory) onto my young mind.
 I thought it was wonderfully original.
 It turns out she probably stole that quote from [Vince Lombardi](https://www.brainyquote.com/quotes/vince_lombardi_138158).

 ## Code